-Journal of Oral Medicine and Toxicology is an interdisciplinary research journal for publication of original research work in all major disciplines of Oral medicine .
-Review articles on current topics will also be included.
-Doctors are encouraged to contribute interesting case reports.
+Journal of Oral Medicine and Surgery is an international research journal for publication of original research work in all major disciplines of Oral Medicine and Surgery.

 Manuscripts are received with the understanding that they have not been published or are not under consideration for publication elsewhere.
 Manuscripts are accepted based on the recommendations of the referees.
-Published papers become the sole property of Journal of Oral Medicine and Toxicology will be copyrighted by the journal.
-Manuscripts should be submitted online or as an e-mail attachment to email@example.com
+Published papers become the sole property of Journal of Oral Medicine and Surgery and will be copyrighted by the journal.

 Preparation of Manuscripts